-Because of our local presence and market knowledge, we invest heavily in targeted marketing.
-Our strategic focus is on building new customer relationships and bundling broadband, video and services that deliver innovative solutions to customer pain points.
-Much of our advertising is developed centrally and customized for our regions.
-Among other factors, we monitor customer perceptions, marketing tactic impact and competition, to increase our responsiveness and the effectiveness of our efforts.
-Our footprint has several large college markets where we market specialized products and services to students for multiple dwelling units ("MDUs"), such as dormitories and apartment complexes.

-We have separate dedicated sales teams for our SMB and enterprise offerings and dedicated service teams to support SMB and enterprise clients.
+Among other factors, we monitor customer perceptions, sales and marketing impact, and competition, to increase our responsiveness to customer needs and measure the effectiveness of our efforts.
+Our footprint also has several large college markets where we market specialized products and services for students who live in multiple dwelling units ("MDUs"), such as dormitories and apartments.
+Beyond serving consumers, we have separate dedicated sales, marketing and service team for our SMB, mid-market, and enterprise customers.